Hansen1992/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game

 A tiny game of rock-paper-sciccors I made during my programming course at Cphbusiness.
-Try it out!